dansleboby/ZoomPHP-sdk/docs/Api/PhoneSharedLineGroupsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$shared_line_group_id = "shared_line_group_id_example"; // string | Unique identifier of the shared line group from which you would like to unassign a phone number.
+$shared_line_group_id = 'shared_line_group_id_example'; // string | Unique identifier of the shared line group from which you would like to unassign a phone number.
-$phone_number_id = "phone_number_id_example"; // string | Unique identifier of the phone number which is to be unassigned.
+$phone_number_id = 'phone_number_id_example'; // string | Unique identifier of the phone number which is to be unassigned.
 This can be retrieved from Get a Shared Line Group API.

 try {
     $apiInstance->deleteAPhoneNumberSLG($shared_line_group_id, $phone_number_id);